rfenwick-ucsc/DUCC-UAS-Part-107-course-V3/course/Untitled/Orientation/Meet-the-CIDER-Team/Meet-the-CIDER-Team.md

 **Executive Director of CITRIS UCSC**
 Email: [mmatkin@ucsc.edu](mailto:mmatkin@ucsc.edu) • Phone: 831-239-2831

 Co-Founder of the UCSC CITRIS Initiative for Drone Education and Research, Michael is the Executive Campus Director of CITRIS and the Banatao Institute at UC Santa Cruz.
-In this position, Michael is responsible for launching several programs, including the CITRIS UCSC Interdisciplinary Innovation Program (I2P), a competitive program to fund promising early-stage research conducted by PIs from at least two campus divisions; and Tech for Social Good, a program to provide funding and support to multi-disciplinary student teams developing social good–focused projects and events.
+In this position, Michael is responsible for launching several programs, including the CITRIS UCSC Interdisciplinary Innovation Program (I2P), a competitive program to fund promising early-stage research conducted by PIs from at least two campus divisions; and Tech for Social Good, a program to provide funding and support to multi-disciplinary student teams developing social-good projects and events.

 ---